-We are the Drug Lab Crisis Litigation Unit, a part of the Massachusetts public defender agency dedicated to helping individuals with convictions tainted by the misconduct of Annie Dookhan.
+We are the Drug Lab Crisis Litigation Unit, part of the Committee for Public Counsel Services (the Massachusetts public defender agency) dedicated to helping individuals with convictions tainted by the misconduct of former state drug lab chemists Annie Dookhan and Sonja Farak.
 You can make a confidential call to the hotline operated by our paralegals and attorneys.

-From 2003 to 2012, Annie Dookhan worked as a chemist at the Hinton State Drug Lab testing samples associated with people charged with drug crimes.
+From 2003 to 2012, Annie Dookhan worked as a chemist at the Hinton State Drug Lab testing suspected controlled substances for drug offense prosecutions.
 In 2012 it was learned that, during the course of her employment at Hinton, Dookhan improperly tested substances, intentionally altered test results, falsified reports, and falsely testified at criminal trials.
 Dookhan participated in the testing of over 80,000 samples, affecting well over 20,000 cases.
 She was eventually prosecuted, convicted, and imprisoned.
-The Hinton Drug Lab was closed due to Dookhan’s egregious misconduct and the mismanagement of the lab in general.
+The Hinton Drug Lab was closed in August of 2012 due to Dookhan’s egregious misconduct and the mismanagement of the lab in general.

 There have been several important court decisions about the rights of people convicted of drug offenses based on analyses performed by Annie Dookhan.
 As a result of the most recent decision, called Bridgeman II, over 21,000 Dookhan convictions were vacated and dismissed.
-Notices from the court are being sent to the people whose cases were dismissed.
-A separate mailing is being sent to approximately 300 other people with Dookhan cases to tell them how to challenge their convictions.
+Notices from the court were sent to the people whose cases were dismissed.
+A separate mailing was sent to approximately 300 other people with Dookhan cases to tell them how to challenge their convictions.
+Additional information for those individuals is provided below.

 On January 18, 2017, the Supreme Judicial Court determined that over 20,000 individuals had yet to receive adequate notice that they may have been victimized by Dookhan’s misconduct.
 Accordingly, it ordered the District Attorneys to review, within 90 days, all the Dookhan cases they had identified in order to determine: 1) which individuals were entitled to relief; 2) which cases they would agree to vacate and dismiss; and 3) which cases they could and would re-prosecute, if the defendant won a motion for a new trial.